Skip to main content

 Beta-alanine raises muscle carnosine, a pH buffer that keeps your muscle tissue from becoming too acidic during hard efforts.
 The connection to cramping is often missed: as pH drops during high-intensity work, the threshold for involuntary muscle firing lowers.
 More acid in the muscle means a lower trigger point for a cramp.
 By buffering that acidosis, beta-alanine raises the threshold and reduces spontaneous firing.

 Beta-alanine requires a loading phase of 10 to 14 days minimum to raise muscle carnosine meaningfully.
 Taking it the morning of a race does nothing.
 Start the loading block at least two weeks before your goal event.
+The characteristic skin tingling (paresthesia) at the start of loading is normal and harmless; it diminishes after the first week.

 The common fear that creatine causes leg cramps is not supported by the evidence.
 In fact, multiple controlled studies show the opposite: creatine supplementation reduces muscle cramping and injury rates in athletes, including in dehydrating conditions.